joerischasfoort/money-macro/_posts/the monetary financial system/2022-03-24-russia-economy-risefall.md

 ---
 layout: post
-title: Economy of Russia: Rise and Fall of a Superpower
+title: Economy of Russia - Rise and Fall of a Superpower
 ---

-# Script Russia’s Economy: Rise & Fall of a Superpower

 Look, we need to talk about Russia’s Economy.